 placed on top of the other, playing slightly ahead.
 Then, by styling the top

-in CSS, we make is so only the pixels
+video with mix-blend-mode: difference in CSS, we make it so only the pixels

 that have changed between the two frames are shown.